DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Curse of Strahd/SESSIONS/Session 74 - 10.23.2025.md

 - We take a short rest just beyond the riverbend.
 - We are walking towards the winery with the seed.
 - We travel for hours and nothing crosses our paths.
 Weird AF.
-- We leave a note to the skeletons telling them we didn't forget about them.
+- We leave a note to the dragon castle skeletons telling them we didn't forget about them.
 - We might be the GOATs.